-In most parts of North America, you should use unleaded gasoline with an octane rating of at least 87 AKI (Anti-Knock Index) number.
-However, you may use unleaded gasoline with an octane rating as low as 85 AKI (Anti-Knock Index) number in high altitude areas [over 4,000 ft (1,219 m)] such as: Colorado, Montana, New Mexico, Utah, Wyoming, northeastern Nevada, southern Idaho, western South Dakota, western Nebraska, and the part of Texas which is directly south of New Mexico.
+In most parts of North America, you should use unleaded gasoline with an octane rating of at least 87 AKI (Anti-Knock Index).
+However, you may use unleaded gasoline with an octane rating as low as 85 AKI (Anti-Knock Index) in high altitude areas (over 4,000 ft [1,219 m]) such as: Colorado, Montana, New Mexico, Utah, Wyoming, northeastern Nevada, southern Idaho, western South Dakota, western Nebraska, and the part of Texas which is directly south of New Mexico.

 Using unleaded gasoline with an octane rating lower than stated above can cause persistent, heavy "spark knock." ("Spark knock" is a metallic rapping noise.)
 If severe, this can lead to engine damage.
-If you detect a persistent heavy spark knock even when using gasoline of the stated octane rating, or if you hear steady spark knock while holding a steady speed on level roads, have a NISSAN dealer correct the condition.
+If you detect a persistent heavy spark knock even when using gasoline of the stated octane rating, or if you hear steady spark knock while holding a steady speed on level roads, have an authorized NISSAN dealer correct the condition.
 Failure to correct the condition is misuse of the vehicle, for which NISSAN is not responsible.

 Incorrect ignition timing may result in spark knock, after-run and/or overheating, which may cause excessive fuel consumption or engine damage.
-If any of the above symptoms are encountered, have your vehicle checked at a NISSAN dealer.
+If any of the above symptoms are encountered, have your vehicle checked at an authorized NISSAN dealer or other competent service facility.